What is the biblical pattern of church leadership?

 So, where does the congregation fit in to the pattern of church leadership?
 In Acts 6, it was the congregation who chose the deacons, so many churches today will have the congregation nominate and ratify the deacons of the church.
 And, of course, the members of the congregation are to be the primary ministers and evangelists reaching out to a lost world.
 The idea that the congregation hires professional ministers to do the work of the church is unbiblical.

 There may be local variations of church leadership because this is only a basic pattern; every detail is not prescribed in Scripture.
 The basic pattern found in the New Testament is that every church should have a plurality of godly male elders who are responsible for leading and teaching the church and godly deacons who are responsible for facilitating the more physical aspects of church ministry.
-A plurality of elders protects the church from the weaknesses and possible excesses a single elder.
+A plurality of elders protects the church from the weaknesses and possible excesses a single elder might bring.
 As long as this basic pattern is followed, the church is operating according to the biblical pattern.
 Having a sole pastor who controls the church is not the biblical pattern, and neither is an arrangement in which the pastor works for the deacons who really run the church.
 The congregation is to follow the leading of the shepherds who follow Christ.
 In their wisdom, the elders may request congregational approval of major decisions, but the congregation should not be the final authority.
 The buck stops with the elders/pastors/overseers, who answer to Christ.

 Recommended Resource: Biblical Eldership by Alexander Strauch